 You will have to not only report your excess deferral as income for the year you made the contribution, but also pay taxes on it in the year you finally withdraw it.
 In other words, you’ll get taxed twice on the same contribution.

 For overcontributions to IRAs, you must also withdraw the excess contribution, plus earnings, by the same tax-filing deadline as for 401(k)s.

 But if you discover the mistake only after you’ve already filed your tax return, you have two options.

-Within the next six months, you can file an amended return—with the excess contribution, plus earnings, removed—by the filing-extension deadline of October 17, 2016.
+Within the next six months, you can file an amended return — with the excess contribution, plus earnings, removed — by the filing-extension deadline in mid-October.